FORGING NEW PATHS

 Session 1: UPC Judges’ Panel

 We now have over two years of UPC cases and experience.
 From preliminary injunctions, to claim interpretation, SEP/FRAND and now long-arm jurisdiction, this panel of UPC judges and practitioners will analyze the big cases, identify key trends and debate best practices in the new court.
-The panel will also discuss important strategic issues on managing UPC and parallel national litigation and the impact that the BSH v Electrolux will have on European litigation.
+Led by Signe Lundorf (Bech-Bruun), the panel, which also includes Judge Florence Butin and Judge Kai Harmand, will also discuss important strategic issues on managing UPC and parallel national litigation and the impact that the BSH v Electrolux will have on European litigation.

 Session 2: Navigating Risk and Protecting Security

 In a volatile global landscape, in-house counsel, business leaders and outside counsel are under increasing pressure to anticipate risk, ensure compliance, and safeguard corporate integrity and consumer security - all while responding to rapidly evolving regulatory frameworks, cross-border trade complexities, and heightened litigation threats.
-This panel brings together Meg Cesare-Eastman (Airbnb) and Kim Schmitt (Intel), to explore how lawyers and business leaders can proactively manage risk, adapt to shifting regulatory and geopolitical landscapes and strengthen consumer security.
+This panel led by Johanne Eeg Bækbøl Pedersen (Bech-Bruun brings together Meg Cesare-Eastman (Airbnb), and Kim Schmitt (Intel) to explore how lawyers and business leaders can proactively manage risk, adapt to shifting regulatory and geopolitical landscapes and strengthen consumer security.

 Session 3: Female Founders